sjp/sjp-site/_posts/2011-07-06-grid-animate.md

 The function `grid.animate()` provides a user the ability to perform animation on graphics objects.
 This is accomplished using SMIL animation and SVG's `<animate />` element.
 While it is the case that all properties of graphics objects can be animated, if support is available on a property of a graphics object, we can smoothly animate that object's property over time.

-One thing to note when animating the position or dimensions of a graphics object is that a numeric matrix must be used to store these values.
-The numeric values are relative to the grid units used in the associated graphics object attribute.
-For example, if the `x` position of text is measured in inches, then animation of the `x` attribute must be done in inches.
-Currently there is no way in which complex grid units (i.e. units composed of two measurements such as inches and centimetres) can be animated.
-More information on this is available in Section 4.3 of my [honours report](/files/sjp-hons-report.pdf).

 The usage of the `grid.animate()` function is defined as follows (see `?grid.animate` for more complete documentation):

 {% highlight r %}